Astute-Systems/MediaX/USER_GUIDE.md

 Transmit streams emit a SAP/SDP announcement every second as per RFC 2974 and RFC 4566.
 Also referenced as in DEF STAN 00-082.

-\section examples Payloader example
+\section examples Payloader examples

-This is a RAW (YUV) Real Time Protocol pay-loader written in C++.
-This example is send only to receive the data you can use the gstreamer pipeline below.
+RAW Real Time Protocol (RTP) payloader and de-payloader samples are written in C++ and can be found in the examples directory.
+The receive-example.cc and transmit-example.cc send and receive the data and can be ran back to back.

+The examples directory also contains helper scripts to run various demos.

 > **NOTE** : This example has been tested on 64 bit ARM.
 Target hardware was the Nvidia Jetson TX1/TX2/AGX/Orin.